 Qualifications: BA LLB (Stell), LLM (Rau), H Dip Tax (Wits)

-Mr Graeme Polson, has been practising for the last forty six years.
+Mr Graeme Polson, has been practising for the last forty seven years.
 He has been appointed, the curator of a collective investment scheme.
 He is often requested to act, as Acting Judge of the High Court of South Africa.
 He has been involved in numerous litigious matters, most notably the attempted takeover of Standard Bank by Nedbank, as well as matters in the Supreme Court of Appeal relating to tax law and ordinary commercial and company law matters.
 His most recent practice consists and focuses on, mining and mineral law, particularly the conflict between property law and that of the mineral rights holder, as well as the protection of property rights, by application of the Constitution of South Africa.
 He is an experienced lecturer on contract and international law, particularly letters of credit and international payment systems.